Etmadpur: About the town

 It is a small town located on national highway 2 connecting Delhi to Kolkata.
 The town is believed to be named after Mirza Ghiyas Beg the I'timād-ud-Daulah, a Mughal official, father of Nur Jahan and grandfather of Mumtaz Mahal.

-Dharm palSingh of the Bhartiya Janta Party won the 2022 state assembly elections to become the MLA from Etmadpur.
+Dharampal Singh of the Bhartiya Janta Party won the 2022 state assembly elections to become the MLA from Etmadpur.